 Vegan Tuna Salad

 This vegan tuna salad recipe uses mashed chickpeas combined with vegan mayo, mustard, and seasonings to make the perfect vegan sandwich spread.
 It’s like tuna salad without the tuna!
-It’s so good you’ll make time and time again.
+It’s so good you’ll make it time and time again.

 This vegan tuna salad sandwich makes a vegan twist on a popular, yet fishy kind of sandwich.
 Just another example of how you can be vegan and enjoy a variety of tasty dishes!